 So you want to find out which phone carrier a caller is using based only on their phone number?
 Maybe you have inherited a phone and want to know which network you are actually on?

 Fortunately, there are a number of services available online which can provide you with the information you are looking for.

 Below are five websites that will help you find what you are looking for.

 The service covers an extensive list of countries although in certain countries only wireless phones are included.
 Searching for landlines in these jurisdictions could result in false returns.
-A list of fully supported and wireless only supported counties can be found by clicking here.

 2. Twilio Number lookup (U.S./Canada/International)

 Twilio provide a messaging, voice, video and authentication API for applications.
 They also offer a useful lookup service through their website. (https://www.twilio.com/lookup).

 Enter the phone number you wish to look up and the results will be returned to you in a Request & Response box.
 The format is given in command line which would suit programmers and developers but the information is pretty straightforward to read even for the non-technically minded out there.